JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7991 days**.

-And here is a just a random fact -  **Diabetes is the fourth leading cause of death in the U.S., accounting for about 180,000 deaths per year**.
+And here is a just a random fact -  **The Main Library at Indiana University sinks over an inch every year because when it was built, engineers failed to take into account the weight of all the books that would occupy the building**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)